 This webinar is part of BrightTALK's Ask the Expert Series.

-Join Christopher Brown, CTO and Mark Harris, SVP Marketing at Uptime Institute, as they take a technical deep dive into data center infrastructure management in 2018.
+Join Christopher Brown, CTO of Uptime Institute and Kelly Harris, Senior Content Manager at BrightTALK, as they take a technical deep dive into data center infrastructure management in 2018.

 Audience members are encourage to send questions to the expert which will be answered during the live session.